 A specific phobia is an intense, irrational fear of something that poses little or no actual danger.
-Some of the more common specific phobias are centered around closed-in places, heights, escalators, tunnels, highway driving, water, flying, dogs, and injuries involving blood.
+Some of the more common specific phobias are centred around closed-in places, heights, escalators, tunnels, highway driving, water, flying, dogs, and injuries involving blood.
 Such phobias aren’t just extreme fear; they are irrational fear of a particular thing.
 You may be able to ski the world’s tallest mountains with ease but be unable to go above the 5th floor of an office building.
-While adults with phobias realize that these fears are irrational, they often find that facing, or even thinking about facing, the feared object or situation brings on a panic attack or severe anxiety.
+While adults with phobias realise that these fears are irrational, they often find that facing, or even thinking about facing, the feared object or situation brings on a panic attack or severe anxiety.

 Cognitive Behavioural Therapy via Solihull CBT can help with this in an average of 6-12 sessions and also covers Birmingham and the west midlands.

 There is also the option to have a specialised 1 day "complete treatment" session for certain specific phobias which has an equal success rate as 6 sessions.

 * Paul Carroll

 Tel: 07847 898 609